CXP-2024/word-flash/README.md

 - `G`: Go to some word directly

 ## How to Run
-Some library you should install first:
+In advance, you should install the `tqdm` library by running
-Using:
 ```bash
 pip install tqdm
 ```